simonlovesyou/B-ttre-Nyheter/README.md

 ## Motivation
 I got tired of browsing Swedish news sites because of the ever increasing amount of clickbait articles on these sites, and to battle this new era of "reporting" I wrote this chrome-extension

+## Coming Features

+ - Custom filters (You don't follow Idol?
+Or don't care for Paradise Hotel?)
+ - List of the articles filtered and why
+ - Restore article to the frontpage

 ## Contribution